dabeaz/ply/README.md

 My goal with PLY is to simply have a decent lex/yacc implementation for Python.
 As a general rule, I don't spend huge amounts of time working on it unless I receive very specific bug reports and/or patches to fix problems.
-I also try to incorporate submitted feature requests and enhancements into each new version.
-Please visit the PLY github page at https://github.com/dabeaz/ply to submit issues and pull requests.
-To contact me about bugs and/or new features, please send email to dave@dabeaz.com.
+At this time, PLY is mature software and new features are no longer being added.
+If you think you have found a bug, please visit the PLY Github page at https://github.com/dabeaz/ply to report an issue.

 -- Dave